Beyond heat baths II: Framework for generalized thermodynamic resource theories: Defining thermodynamic resource theories

 \cite{Callen85}.
 If you specify enough changes $d p_i$, you implicitly specify the rest of the $d p_j$.
 The Gibbs-Duhem Relation leads to the \emph{Gibbs Phase Rule}, which governs the number $f$ of independent intensive variables~\cite{Callen85,Alberty01}.
 For example, the intensive variables of a simple single-species, single-phase system are $(p_1, p_2, p_3) = (T, p, \mu)$.
 Two of these $p_i$'s can be specified independently.
 Each Helmholtz theory is defined by one $p_i$ ($\beta$); and each grand-potential theory, by two $p_i$'s ($\beta$ and $\mu$).
 Attempting to specify more than $f$ intensive variables independently yields the trivial Fundamental Relation $E = 0$~\cite{Callen85}.

-Table~\ref{table:Classes} summarizes the following examples. \begin{example} The best-known family of thermodynamic resource theories consists of \emph{Helmholtz theories} (e.g.,~\cite{Janzing00,BrandaoHORS13,FundLimits2,SkrzypczykSP13Extract}).
+Table~\ref{table:Classes} summarizes the following examples. \begin{example} The most prevalent family of thermodynamic resource theories consists of \emph{Helmholtz theories} (e.g.,~\cite{Janzing00,BrandaoHORS13,FundLimits2,SkrzypczykSP13Extract}).
 Each Helmholtz theory models exchanges of energy with a heat bath characterized by an inverse temperature $\beta$.
 Free operations preserve energy, and canonical ensembles $e^{- \beta H} / Z$ specify free states.
-Results include the work $\Wext(R)$ extractable from one copy of a quasiclassical state $R$, and the work $\Wform(R)$ required to create one copy of $R$, via faulty protocols~\cite{FundLimits2}. $\Wext(R)$ and $\Wform(R)$ depend on one-shot analogs of the Helmholtz free energy $F$. \end{example}
+Results include the work $\Wext(R)$ extractable from one copy of a quasiclassical state $R$,\footnote{ Each quasiclassical state $R$ in any Helmholtz theory has a density operator $\rho$ that commutes with the state's Hamiltonian, $H$: $[ \rho, H ] = 0$.} and the work $\Wform(R)$ required to create one copy of $R$, via faulty protocols~\cite{FundLimits2}. $\Wext(R)$ and $\Wform(R)$ depend on one-shot analogs of the Helmholtz free energy $F$. \end{example}

 \begin{example} \emph{Grand-potential theories} model exchanges of energy and particles with heat-and-particle reservoirs.
 These theories were introduced in~\cite{YungerHalpernR14} to illustrate the generalization, detailed in this paper, of thermodynamic resource theories beyond Helmholtz theories.
 To specify a grand-potential theory, one specifies values of the bath's $\beta$ and chemical potential $\mu$.
-(If particles of $m$ species in $\zeta$ phases are exchanged, one specifies $\mu^\alpha_i$ for all $i = 1, 2, \ldots, m$ and all $\alpha = 1, 2, \ldots, \zeta$.)
+If particles of $m$ species in $\zeta$ phases are exchanged, one specifies $\mu^\alpha_i$ for all $i = 1, 2, \ldots, m$ and all $\alpha = 1, 2, \ldots, \zeta$.
 Free operations conserve energy and particle number, and grand canonical ensembles are free. $\Wext(R)$ depends on a one-shot analog of the grand potential $\Phi$, and another one-shot analog bounds $\Wform(R)$. \end{example}

 \begin{example} The \emph{entropy theory} models closed isolated systems.
 This theory was introduced in~\cite{HHOShort,HHOLong}, which covers the limit in which $n \to \infty$ copies of a state $\rho$ are processed.
 Single copies were analyzed in~\cite{BrandaoHNOW14,GourMNSYH13}.
 In~\cite{GourMNSYH13}, the entropy theory is called \emph{the resource theory of nonuniformity} or \emph{of informational nonequilibrium}.
 Free states are microcanonical ensembles $( \underbrace{ \frac{1}{d}, \frac{1}{d}, \ldots, \frac{1}{d} }_d )$~\cite{HHOLong}.